mmad4804/startup/notes.md

 - Good uses of AI would be to critique code, or to explain code that you then rewrite from scratch.
 - VIM is a ubiquitous console editor...it's the way we can change text-based data remotely, can use SSH to connect remotely with whatever servers we need.
 Can login with your DNS
 - VIM Commands: :q to quit, :q! to quit when you've made changes, i to enter insert mode, esc to go back to command mmode, and :w to write/serve
+- `./deployFiles.sh -k <yourpemkey> -h <yourdomain> -s simon` to deploy on the terminal the new version of simon

 ## AWS Notes